sunholo-data/sunholo-py/docs/docs/config.md

         tags: ["free"] # for user access, matches users_config.yaml
         avatar_url: https://avatars.githubusercontent.com/u/126733545?s=48&v=4
         description: A Langserve demo using a demo [Langchain Template](https://templates.langchain.com/) that will repeat back what you say but in a pirate accent.
 Ooh argh me hearties!
 Langchain templates cover many different GenAI use cases and all can be streamed to Multivac clients.
+    eduvac:
+        llm: anthropic
+        model: claude-3-opus-20240229
+        agent: eduvac # needs to match multivac service name
+        agent_type: langserve # if you are using langserve instance for each VAC, you can specify its derived from langserve
+        display_name: Edu-VAC
+        tags: ["free"] # set to "eduvac" if you want to restrict usage to only users tagged "eduvac" in users_config.yaml
+        avatar_url: ../public/eduvac.png
+        description: Educate yourself in your own personal documents via guided learning from Eduvac, the ever patient teacher bot.
+Use search filters to examine available syllabus or upload your own documents to get started.
+        upload:   # to accept uploads of private documents to a bucket
+            mime_types: # pick which mime types got to which bucket
+            - all
+            buckets:
+                all: your-bucket
+        buckets: # pick which bucket takes default uploads
+            raw: your-bucket
+        docstore: # this needs to be valid to have document storage
+            - alloydb-docstore: # you can have multiple doc stores
+                type: alloydb
+        alloydb_config: # example if using alloydb as your doc or vectorstore
+            project_id: your-projectid
+            region: europe-west1
+            cluster: your-cluster
+            instance: primary-instance-1
     csv_agent:
         llm: openai
         agent: langserve